Claustrophobia and Hypnotherapy: Overcoming Fear Though Hypnosis

 Sources:

 1. “Phobias: A Handbook of Theory, Research and Treatment”.
 April 1997.
-Edited by Graham C. Davey of University of Sussex, UK.
+Edited by Graham C. Davey of the University of Sussex, UK.
 Web. http://as.wiley.com/WileyCDA/WileyTitle/productCd-0471969834.html.
-Accessed 23 May 2014.
+It was accessed on 23 May 2014.

 1. “What is Claustrophobia?
 What Causes Claustrophobia?”
 Published 21 April 2011, updated 25 September 2013.